kframework/c-semantics/examples/README.md

 }
 ```

-Using LTL model checking, we can verify that this algorithm is "safe" in the
+Using LTL model checking, we can verify that our algorithm is "safe" in the
 sense that at least one light is red at all times:
 ```
 $ kcc -s lights.c